 This video is a classic example of Netflix’s penchant for creativity and marketing genius.

 If you want to nail modern marketing, you must dare to be different.
 This statement easily summarizes our blog post about Netflix marketing and what modern marketers can learn from it.

 As one of the ultimate digital disruptors, Netflix rose to power by breaking the mold — and also the hearts of Blockbuster employees and every illegal download website owner.

-Whether it’s their memorable embrace of augmented reality and edgy video marketing or their twist on the reliable old email, Netflix never stands quietly in line with its rivals.
+Whether it’s the memorable embrace of augmented reality and the edgy video marketing or their twist on the reliable old email, Netflix never stands quietly in line with its rivals.

 Bandersnatch may be the beginning of a whole new era of television, and it came from Netflix’s desire to push boundaries continually.